SXNPYN/CoBreeder_for_GhostWolves/README-GUI.md

 ## <u>Context</u>

-This project builds upon the work completed by _Forshaw et al._, titled _Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes_ [1].
-The tool produced (_CoBreeder_) was designed with a focus on the Galapagos tortoise which required single-objective optimisation to minimise pairwise relatedness when allocating individuals to breeding groups.
+This project builds upon the work completed by _Forshaw et al._, titled "Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes" [1].
+The tool produced (_CoBreeder_) was designed with a focus on the Galápagos tortoise which required single-objective optimisation to minimise pairwise relatedness when allocating individuals to breeding groups.
 The aim of this project is to adapt and extend _CoBreeder_ to improve its suitability for breeding coyotes with red wolf ancestry.
 This requires multi-objective optimisation, minimising genetic relatedness and maximising the number of ghost alleles in each pairing.
 Additional functionality that could aid conservationists